Evita Griskenas: 2016

-Griskenas made her senior debut at the Espoo World Cup and finished twenty-first in the all-around.
+Griskenas made her senior debut at the Espoo World Cup and finished 21st in the all-around.
 At the Rhythmic Challenge, she finished second in the all-around.
-Then at the Lisbon World Cup, she finished twenty-first in the all-around.
-She then finished twenty-eighth in the all-around at the Pesaro World Cup.
-At the Brno Grand Prix, she placed eighth in ball, ninth in ribbon, and twelfth in the all-around, hoop, and clubs.
+Then at the Lisbon World Cup, she once again finished 21st in the all-around.
+She then finished 28th in the all-around at the Pesaro World Cup.
+At the Brno Grand Prix, she placed eighth in ball, ninth in ribbon, and 12th in the all-around, hoop, and clubs.
 She won the gold medal in the all-around at the National Qualifier and qualified for the USA Gymnastics Championships where she finished fourth.
 In the event finals, she won the bronze medal in hoop and the silver medal in ribbon.

 2017

 At the Rhythmic Challenge, Griskenas won the all-around silver medal.
-Then at the Pesaro World Cup, she finished seventeenth in the all-around.
+Then at the Pesaro World Cup, she finished 17th in the all-around.
 She then placed sixth in the all-around and ribbon and seventh in the hoop at the Baku World Cup.
 At the Sofia World Cup, she placed fifth in the ball final and eighth in the hoop final.
 She won the silver medal in the all-around at the USA Gymnastics Championships, and won the event titles in hoop and ribbon.
-In August, she competed at the Kazan World Challenge Cup and finished fifteenth in the all-around.
+In August, she competed at the Kazan World Challenge Cup and finished 15th in the all-around.
 She then competed at her first World Championships in Pesaro, Italy.
-In the all-around final, she placed eleventh, which was the fourth highest-ever finish for an American gymnast at the Rhythmic Gymnastics World Championships.
+In the all-around final, she placed 11th, which was the fourth highest-ever finish for an American gymnast at the Rhythmic Gymnastics World Championships.
 She also advanced into both the ribbon and hoop finals along with Laura Zeng, marking the first time two American gymnasts advanced to the event finals at the World Championships.
 In the event finals, she finished eighth in the hoop and seventh in the ribbon.
 After the World Championships, she won the all-around gold medal and gold in all four apparatus finals at the Pan American Championship in Daytona Beach, Florida.